Montpelier, Idaho

 Montpelier is a city in Bear Lake County, Idaho, United States.
-The population was 2,538 at the 2019 estimation, down from 2,597 in 2010 census.
+The population was 2,643 at the 2020 census.
 The city is the largest community in the Bear Lake Valley, a farming region north of Bear Lake in southeastern Idaho along the Utah border.
 It was settled in 1863 by Mormon pioneers on the route of the Oregon Trail.
 Nearby to the east is the border with Wyoming.

 History

 As happened for many western towns, the name has been changed numerous times.
 First it was known as Clover Creek by Oregon Trail travelers, later it became Belmont and finally was given the name Montpelier by Brigham Young, one of the early leaders of the Church of Jesus Christ of Latter-day Saints (LDS Church), after the capital of his birth state of Vermont.
 The city was first settled in 1864.

 The Oregon Short Line Railway started in Granger, Wyoming from the existing Union Pacific station, and reached Montpelier on August 5, 1882 (the rail line reached Huntington, Oregon in 1884).
 The terminal was located here until 1972.
 The railroad brought a population that made Montpelier the county's "Gentile Town" as opposed to nearby Mormon-run Paris that was the county seat.
 Both cities would have tabernacles built in their city limits.

 U.S. Routes 89 and 30 intersect in Montpelier.

-In 1896, Montpelier was the site of a bank heist by Butch Cassidy and members of Butch Cassidy's Wild Bunch, Elzy Lay and Henry "Bub" Meeks, who were supposedly trying to get enough money to bail out fellow gang member Matt Warner.
+On August 13, 1896, the Bank of Montpelier was the site of a heist by Butch Cassidy and members of Butch Cassidy's Wild Bunch, Elzy Lay and Henry "Bub" Meeks, who were supposedly trying to get enough money to bail out fellow gang member Matt Warner.
+They escaped with roughly $7,000.
 This historical footnote has become a notable component of the town's identity and is commemorated by a plaque on Washington Street (Highway 89).

-The Montpelier Historic District is listed on the National Register of Historic Places.
-It includes four buildings: the city hall, a high school, the high school's gymnasium, and an LDS church.

 On 3 April 2022, LDS Prophet Russell M. Nelson announced that an LDS Temple would be built in Montpelier.
+A groundbreaking ceremony for the temple was held on June 17, 2023.

+Arts and culture

+The National Oregon/California Trail Center in Montpelier is an interactive interpretive center dedicated to the history of the trails that ran through the town.

+The Butch Cassidy Museum at the Bank of Montpelier is located in a bank built in 1891 which contains the original vault.
+It is the only bank robbed by Butch Cassidy that continues to stand.

+The 4.9 acres (2.0 ha) Montpelier Historic District is listed on the National Register of Historic Places.
+It includes four buildings: the city hall, a high school, the high school's gymnasium, and the Church of Jesus Christ of Latter-Day Saints' Stake Tabernacle.
+Also listed in the register are the John A. Bagley House, Montpelier Odd Fellows Hall, and the Montpelier Carnegie Library.